digitalrebar/provision/doc/quickstart.rst

 Preparation
 -----------

-Please make sure you're environment doesn't have any conflicts or issues that might cause PXE booting to fail.
+Please make sure your environment doesn't have any conflicts or issues that might cause PXE booting to fail.
 Some things to note:

   * only one DHCP server on a local subnet
   * if your DRP Endpoint is "straddling" multiple networks - make sure you have routing set up correctly, or specify the ``--static-ip=`` start up option correctly